landawn/abacus-jdbc/README.md

 // Sql can also associated to a self-defined DAO method.
 (There are tens of most used predefined methods in DAO interfaces which be used without write single line of code). public interface UserDao extends JdbcUtil.CrudDao<User, Long, SQLBuilder.PSC, UserDao>, JdbcUtil.JoinEntityHelper<User, SQLBuilder.PSC, UserDao> {
     // This is just a sample.
 Normally there are pre-defined methods available for this query: userDao.list(Condition cond).
-    // This method doesn't require the implementation.
+    // Methods defined in Dao interface don't require implementation.
+Of course, Customized implemnetation is also supported by default method.
     @Select(sql = "SELECT id, first_name, last_name, email FROM user WHERE first_Name = ?")
     List<User> selectUserByFirstName(String firstName) throws SQLException;